cedricgrothues/home-automation/README.md

 ### About the project

 Home Automation is a distributed smart home system largely written in Go, Rust, and Dart.
-It's mostly meant as a learning opportunity rather than a production-ready system.
+It's meant as a learning opportunity rather than a production-ready system.

 The client uses the [Flutter](https://flutter.dev/) framework, which allows building an app for mobile, desktop & web, from a single codebase.